Chemaclass/chemaclass.com/content/blog/2023-08-02-how-to-get-everyone-on-board.md

 > Don't be afraid of failure; instead, think that everything you do is an experiment from which you will learn something.
 And anything that brings you closer to a better state is better than nothing.

-The key here is to find a way to connect with people by understanding how they understand their potential so you can empower and help them grow.
+The key here is to find a way to connect with people by understanding how they understand their potential so you can empower them and help them grow.

 ![middle](/images/blog/2023-08-02/middle.jpg)